mokronos/MA_SebastianHirt/notes.md

     - when it fails, why does it fail?
     - what preprocessing is applied automatically?
     - still no result for some compressed images

+- [ ] need to change paths for visualizations

 - [ ] document quality assessment dataset; missing MOS?
 Check if in last package
     - scores are in last package, but still need to download all